mkoeppen/page-quality-monitor/README.md

 - fix page save response (currently all report data go missing)
 - remove parentId on childs for deleted parents
 - remove all reports for deleted elements
+- move delete and edit to details page

 # beta
 - report clean up job